juice-shop/juice-shop/README.md

 * Guest post on [The official Sauce Labs Blog](http://sauceio.com/): [Proving that an application is as broken as intended](http://sauceio.com/index.php/2015/06/guest-post-proving-that-an-application-is-as-broken-as-intended/)
 * Teaser post on [Björn Kimminich's Blog](http://kimminich.de): [Juice Shop](https://kimminich.wordpress.com/2015/06/15/juice-shop)

+> Did you write a blog post or magazine article about (or at least mentioning) OWASP Juice Shop?
+Send a Pull Request so we can add it to the list!

 ### Conference and Meetup Appearances

 * [Hacking the OWASP Juice Shop](http://lanyrd.com/2016/owasp-nl/sffmpr/), [OWASP NL Chapter Meeting](http://lanyrd.com/2016/owasp-nl/), 22.09.2016